 Specifies the user name and password of the user who uploaded the documents.
 Alternatively, specifies a user with the Service Delivery administrator role.

-Specifies the name of the file being uploaded, including its extension, if applicable.
+Specifies the subfolder pathname (under documents folder) of the file being uploaded, including its extension.

-You have attached files to requests when the files are stored using the Document Management feature.
+You have attached files to requests.